-For now, and unless specified otherwise, we assume no mutation and no migration.
+For now, and unless specified otherwise, we assume a dioecious diploid population of constant size and sex-ratio, with discrete generations, no mutation and no migration.
+At each generation, alleles that will be present in an individual of generation t were randomly drawn with replacement in the pool of gametes of their two parents (or from infinite pools of gametes), and females and males are polygamous and mate randomly.
 For a dioecious population with Nf females and Nm males, probabilities of identity within individuals QI(t) and between individuals within the subpopulation QS(t) at generation t respectively are (see for instance (Balloux, 2004), equation 14 or (Felsenstein, 2019) pages 266-267):

 QI(t)=QS(t-1)